Hi, I’m Beth

 I’ve been teaching art in my community for over a decade.

 My studio focus shifted to clay in 2015.
-I learned A LOT at Local Pottery.

 Working with clay is like going back to my roots, covered in mud like the child I was in my family’s garden.